JasperFx/jasper/documentation/documentation/messaging/messages.md

 <!--title:Reading, Writing, and Versioning Messages-->

-Jasper ultimately needs to be able to dehydrate any published message to a `byte[]` array, then ship that information along with the related header metadata to the receiving application that will ultimately hydrate that `byte[]` array back to a .Net object.
+Jasper ultimately needs to be able to dehydrate any published message to a `byte[]` then ship that information along with the related header metadata to the receiving application that will ultimately hydrate that `byte[]` back to a .Net object.
 Out of the box, Jasper comes with support for using [Newtonsoft.Json](https://www.newtonsoft.com/json) to serialize and deserialize objects for transport across the wire.
 The easiest, and likely starting point, for using Jasper for messaging is to use a shared DTO (Data Transfer Object) library that exposes the shared message types that can easily be serialized and deserialized from and to Json.